Ledders26/Makers-Goals/week_4.md

 ### Goals for today

+**Work through the weekend challenge**
+It seems to be quite a big one, so I'm just making this my goal for today

 ### Summary

+Morning we had free, I caught up with my peer group, JL guys and then had a 1:1 with my people manager, James, at JL...he is also a former maker.
+Afternoon we had the retro, paired on the Bookmark Manager, I was with Trushna today.

+There was also a project fair, demo'ing the projects of those coming to the end of their Makers journey

 ### General Notes:

+Was nice to speak to everyone and check in with them...especially James, as nice to find out how the real world is, but also for him to understand where I am in the journey having done it himself!

+Working with Trushna was lovely, we'd not worked together on anything before, so it was nice to meet and then make some decent progress towards the challenge.

+Seeing the projects others have done was an eye opener to what is possible...and how much more we will learn in the next 8 weeks!

 ### Did I have fun?

+Yes!

 ### Am I a better programmer?

+Yes, Trushna and I had some debugging to do, which re-enforced some of the principles and we made some further progress on the challenge

 ### What do I want to do tomorrow?

+It's the weekend, so weekend challenge.

+Next week we move on to a group project, so I want to see what that is all about and make some goals from there

 ### Have I completed today's goals?

+Yes - well I've started the weekend challenge!